mahbhlddnhakkh/yuv-manipulations-2/README.md

 ## Run:
 ### `libmyyuv_lib`
 A library for YUV and BMP images.
+Note: compression works only with images whose width and height are divisible integer by 16.
+For YUV (IYUV) conversion image width and height must be a divisible integer by 2.

 ### `myyuv_cli`
 A cli tool to create YUV images from BMP images and compress/decompress them.